ocdy1001/shapebar/README.md

 # DESCRIPTION
 Shapebar is based on lemonboy/bar and krypt-n/bar which provides the standard Lemonbar functionality along with Xft support.
-Shapebar adds monitor cloning mode (-c), shape seperators and removes clickable areas.
+Shapebar adds monitor cloning mode (-c), shape separators and removes clickable areas.

 Shapebar is supposed to be a simple non interactive bar that only has functionality to display info.
 I was annoyed by Polybar's many modules